Mahdi: Reappearance

+The Jamkaran Mosque in Qom, Iran, is belived to be the place where the Mahdi once appeared and offered prayers.

 Before his reappearance (ظهور), the world will plunge into chaos, where immorality and ignorance will be commonplace, the Qur'an will be forgotten, and religion will be abandoned.
 There will be plagues, earthquakes, floods, wars and death.
 The Sufyani will rise and lead people astray.
 The Mahdi will then reappear in Mecca, with the sword of Ali (ḏū l-fiqār) in his hand, between the corner of the Ka'ba and the station of Abraham.

 By some accounts, he will reappear on the day of Ashura (the tenth of Muharram), the day the third Imam Husayn ibn Ali was slain.
 He will be "a young man of medium stature with a handsome face," with black hair and beard.
 A divine cry will call the people of the world to his aid, after which the angels, jinns, and humans will flock to the Mahdi.
 This is often followed shortly by another supernatural cry from the earth that invites men to join the enemies of the Mahdi, and would appeal to disbelievers and hypocrites.

 The Mahdi will then go to Kufa, which will become his capital, and send troops to kill the Sufyani in Damascus.
 Husayn and his slain partisans are expected to resurrect to avenge their deaths, known as the doctrine of raj'a (lit. 'return').
 The episode of Jesus' return in the Twelver doctrine is similar to the Sunni belief, although in some Twelver traditions it is the Mahdi who would kill the Dajjal.
 Those who hold enmity towards Ali (نَواصِب) will be subject to jizya (poll tax) or killed if they do not accept Shia Islam.

 The Mahdi is also viewed as the restorer of true Islam, and the restorer of other monotheistic religions after their distortion and abandonment.
 He establishes the kingdom of God on earth and Islamizes the whole world.
 In their true form, it is believed, all monotheistic religions are essentially identical to Islam as "submission to God."
 It is in this sense, according to Mohammad Ali Amir Moezzi, that one should understand the claims that al-Mahdi will impose Islam on everyone.
 His rule will be paradise on earth, which will last for seventy years until his death, though other traditions state 7, 19, or 309 years.